 The split screen feature is pretty helpful.
-Lets say that you were in the process of texting your friend, trying to plan out the menu options for the next get together with friends and family.
+Let’s say that you were in the process of texting your friend, trying to plan out the menu options for the next get together with friends and family.
 If you are trying to research some recipe options during your conversation with your friend, you no longer need to exit out of text application to open up your Safari and then get back to texting.

 You can do both of these activities simultaneously without exiting from one app and going to the next.
 Furthermore you can share information from one app to the other while you are in the split screen mode.
+And that, my friends, is the beauty of split-screen!

-Using Split View
+Using Split-Screen View

 On your iPad, simply slide your finger left from the right hand of the screen.
 The sidebar is shown.
 Slide over lets you use a second app in the sidebar.
 You can scroll the sidebar up and down to review all the apps that are available to you and tap on the one that you want to open.